Is it legal to run an affiliate website for online gambling in the United States?

 Recipe for avoiding prosecution

 - If you're in a state which defines participating in the profits of an operator as being a crime, then instead of rev-share, do CPA (fixed bounty per new player referred), or try to get the casino to pay you a flat monthly fee, or locate (move) to a friendlier state or country.
-I'm lucky to have been able to get advertisers to pay for a fixed monthly fee.
+I'm lucky to have been able to get a flat monthly fee for the advertising I run.

 - Use a webhost whose servers are in a different country.
 And of course, make sure that country has friendly laws for casino affiliates or at least low rates of prosecution.